 - What is excluded, and how this compares with your intended activities

-- How to contact your insurer when you are overseas
+- How to contact your travel insurer when you are overseas

 - What paperwork or information you need to take with you

-- The dollar limits for claims on individual items and as a whole
+- The dollar limits for claims on individual benefits and as a whole

-- The proof you might need to make a claim
+- The proof you might need if you make a claim

 - The cost of the premium